 Succulents often prove to be a challenge for new gardeners, so it is always best to start by growing green succulents, such as cacti, Agave, or Aloe plants.
 These are some of the hardiest varieties and do well indoors if placed next to a large window.

 8. Kill Pests

 As with all plants, bugs and pests can damage succulents quickly.
 Gardeners must check plants for insect infestation thoroughly and regularly, and get rid of pests as quickly as possible.
 Watering sparingly is a good way to avoid gnats.
 A natural pesticide that is not harmful to houseplants is also beneficial.

 9. Keep Succulents Warm

-Succulents are easy to maintain and tolerant to drought, but healthy succulents do not survive even a light frost.
+Succulents are easy to maintain and tolerant of drought, but healthy succulents do not survive even a light frost.
 As succulents are not suited to colder climates that sometimes occur in mountainous regions, gardeners in these areas must keep these plants indoors during winter.